whelew/P-Five-Mildew/README.md

 #### Ethical or Privacy concerns?

-- The client provided the data under an NDA (non-disclosure agreement), therefore the data should only be shared with professional that are officially involved in the project.
+- The client provided the data under an NDA (non-disclosure agreement), therefore the data should only be shared with professionals that are officially involved in the project.

 #### What level of prediction performance is needed?

-- The client has agreed upon a 97% level of predicition for the performance metric accuracy.
+- The client has agreed upon a 97% level of prediction for the performance metric accuracy.

 #### What are the project inputs and intended outputs?

-#### Does the data suggest a particualr model?
+#### Does the data suggest a particular model?

 - The data provided suggests a binary classification model, since there will be two classifications, Healthy or Infected with Mildew.
 - This will be class 0 for Healthy and class 1 for Containing Mildew.